-between the US and China.
-Table B5 reports the trade flows for goods between the US, China and the rest of the world (RoW) in billions of US dollars, based on the 2017 ITC import and export data.
+Table B3 reports the trade flows for goods between the US, China, and the rest of the world (RoW) in billions of US dollars, based on the 2017 ITC import data.
+The RoW is defined as the world without the US and China.
 The table shows the flow of exports from the column entity to the row entity.
-For example, the flow of exports from the US to the rest of the world amounted to \$1,546.5 bn whereas the flow of exports from the rest of the world to the US (i.e., US imports) amounted to \$2,406.4 bn.
+For example, the flow of exports from the US to the rest of the world amounted to \$1,417.2 bn whereas the flow of exports from the rest of the world to the US (i.e., US imports) amounted to \$1,840.1 bn.